ArindamBhatta/Tic-Tac-Toe/README.md

 The LaunchGame class initializes the game and manages the game loop.
 It supports both single-player and two-player modes.

 - player1: The first player (always a human player).
-- player2: The second player (either a human player or an AI player).
+- player2: The second player (either a human player or an Computer player).
 - currentPlayer: The player whose turn it is to make a move.
 - game: The current game instance.